RTurney/frontend-dev-app-test/README.md

 Ideally we would like to see it built using ReactJS, but if you don’t have experience using react and would prefer to do it with vanilla JS then go ahead

-Create a small app to run in the browser that can fetch and display a grid of lessons no more than 4 items wide from the following API:
+The only criteria is to create a small app to run in the browser that can fetch and display a grid of lessons no more than 4 items wide from the following API:

 [Sample Lessons API](http://bbtest.mocklab.io/lessons)

+Feel free to be as creative as you like with it.

-Some things to think about if you get time:
+Some ideas of things to think about, if you get time:

 - Accessibility
 - Filtering